lexxx05/Obesity-Prediction-System-with-ML-Streamlit-FastAPI-Deployment/README.md

-# WeightWise: Obesity Risk Prediction Pipeline
+# Obesity Prediction System with Machine Learning Streamlit and Fast API Deployment

 ## Project Overview
 This project aims to develop an **end-to-end machine learning pipeline** to predict obesity risk levels based on personal, lifestyle, and dietary factors.
 The workflow covers all major stages of a data science lifecycle — starting from **Exploratory Data Analysis (EDA)**, through **data preprocessing and model training**, to **deployment via FastAPI and Streamlit**.